sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

   - Create a Subaccount for Enterprise Accounts or enter your Trial Subaccount
   - Entitle your Subaccount for Kyma runtime
   - Enable Kyma Runtime
-  - Access your Kyma Dashboard
-  - Create and deploy a "Hello-World" Node.js function

 ## Prerequisites